MehmetCantemir/Author-Recognition/README.md

 <h2>Introduction</h2>
 In this project assignment, a system was developed to analyze texts written by different authors and predict the author of an unknown text.
 For this purpose, various feature extraction methods were applied, including TF-IDF-based word features.
-Using these representations, classification was performed with various machine learning algorithms such as Random Forest.
+Using these representations, classification was performed with various machine learning algorithms such as MLP(Multi Layer Perceptron).

 <h2> Materials and Methods </h2>